 The answer is a bit complex, but in short, when glucose and insulin levels are low, your brain will use ketones for fuel instead.
 Because parts of the brain require glucose, when you follow a keto diet, your body uses a process called gluconeogenesis to create its own glucose.
 This process transforms non-carbohydrates such as lactate, glycerol, and amino acids into glucose your brain can use.

 Meanwhile, the rest of your brain and body will take advantage of the powerful ketones now running through your bloodstream.
-This is great because ketones are actually a more efficient fuel for the brain, and provide many benefits, including faster response times and reduced "brain fog."
+This is great because ketones are actually a more efficient fuel for the brain, and provide many benefits, including faster response times, improved mental clarity, and reduced "brain fog."

 8. Keto Will Cause Inflammation